-Finally, The Carter Center Forum, held periodically in the Occupied Palestinian Territory, provides a venue for guest speakers to share their insights on the daily challenges facing Palestinians, address obstacles impeding the right to Palestinian self-determination, and explore prospects for a just solution to the Israeli-Palestinian conflict based on international law.
+Finally, The Carter Center Forum, held periodically in Palestine, provides a venue for guest speakers to share their insights on the daily challenges facing Palestinians, address obstacles impeding the right to Palestinian self-determination, and explore prospects for a just solution to the Israeli-Palestinian conflict based on international law.
 Speakers and participants are invited to join in these critical discussions.

 Hamas, the Gaza Siege, and Palestinian Unity

 President Carter and The Carter Center observed Palestinian elections in 1996, 2005, and 2006.
 Independent observation of the 1996 elections for president of the Palestinian Authority (PA) and for the PA Legislative Council helped ensure the legitimacy of the elections.
 Observation of the 2005 PA presidential elections ensured a smooth transition of power within the PA, following the death of longtime leader Yassir Arafat.

 Hamas won a majority of seats in the 2006 Palestinian Authority Legislative Council election.
 In its preliminary statement, the Carter Center's observation mission found that the elections were conducted in line with international standards, though the Israeli occupation of the West Bank and Gaza continued to impose constraints on many of the Palestinians' fundamental freedoms, including the right to assembly, movement, and speech.